Softpanorama

 Home field advantage

 Modern applications are extremely complex with huge code bases.
 In a sense they are modern engineering marvels.
+Most of them including Oracle, Java, Apache are quite old.
 That means that other things equal the key to right selection of the platform is the selection of hardware platform and OS that is used for development of a particular application.
 If application is developed on a particular platforms and OS then this OS has an important advantage that we will call "home field advantage".

-That means that for Java applications Solaris should be considered the No.1 platform as the quality of implementation of Java on Solaris is the highest due to the fact that it is the development platform for Sun developers.
-For Java applications T1/T2 based servers provide an unmatched performance beating much more expensive systems including IBM P5 550 4 core 1.9GHz Power 5+ in SPECjjb2005 benchmark.
+No matter whether you like of hate Java or like or hate Solaris for Java applications Solaris should be considered the No.1 platform as the quality of implementation of Java on Solaris is the highest due to the fact that it is the development platform for Sun Java developers.
+For Java applications T1/T2 based servers provide an unmatched performance beating much more expensive systems including IBM P5 550 4 core 2GHz Power 5+ in SPECjjb2005 benchmark.
 It has interesting implications that were first noticed by Paul Murphy in his paper "The megahertz myth and the UltraSPARC T1"[Merphy2006]:

 There are some interesting implications here.
 One of the most subtle, and most important, relates to the competitive advantage the Java Virtual Machine offers Sun in appealing to developers - because, by using its own JVM and Java server software on their test machine Sun demonstrated that the JVM could be used as an easily accessible intermediate technology to let developers take advantage of CMT hardware without doing much additional coding.